 28. Natural Black Bridal Hairstyle

 Brides wanting to show off their natural hair have lots of styling options.
 For the more daring, Lemonade braids or a faux hawk might be a perfect choice.
 Otherwise, an Afro or natural updo could be ideal.
 Many brides with natural hair choose not to have a veil, so their curls and kinks can take center stage.
 In that case, you could keep the bridal feel by wearing a lacy or floral hair clip instead.

 Once you’ve chosen your veil, you can decide how to style your hair to best show it off – and vice versa!
 Your hairstyle should be firm and tight enough so you can secure your veil to it without getting a headache.
 Updos are a popular choice for this reason as they provide a solid base for the veil.
 If you pin your veil on top of a bun, it will have more height and volume.
 It’s also essential to bear in mind that some veil lengths go better with certain hairstyles too – for example, mantilla and cathedral veils suit a low bun.

 30. Simple Bridal Hairstyle

 A simple bridal hairstyle is perfect for brides who want an easy and quick look for their big day.
 One of the best choices for low-maintenance brides is to opt for a blowdry.
 After that, you can run a straightener through your locks for a sleek finish or create a subtle wave effect in just a few minutes.
-However, bear in mind that a simple bridal hairstyle does put more focus on your haircut, so make sure you book in for a trim.
+However, bear in mind that a simple bridal hairstyle does put more focus on your haircuWhat is the best hairstyle for a wedding?t, so make sure you book in for a trim.

 SUBSCRIBE TO OUR NEWSLETTER